stevenmburns/kenken/README.md

 ```

 ## Game Specification
 Here is an example game specifications.
-(You can add a new game as a new test in the `tests` subdirectory.)
 You specify the clusters using a raster of single characters.
 I usually start in the upper left hand corner and then go down and then to the right.
 Then you specify the mathematical constraint for that cluster using a space separated triple: